 - Putting a silver coin in the pudding is another age-old custom that is said to bring luck to the person that finds it.

 - A dried pea or bean was baked in the cake and whoever got it, was ‘king or queen’ for the night.
-There are records of this practice going back to the court of Edward II (early 1300s).
-The bean was also sometimes a silver ring of small crown.
-The first coins used were a Silver Farthing or penny.
+There are records of this practice going back to the court of Edward II (the early 1300s).
+The bean was also sometimes a silver ring of the small crown.
+The first coins used were a Silver Farthing or a penny.
 After WW1 it became a threepenny bit and then a sixpence.

 - Figgy Pudding: https://www.foodnetwork.com/recipes/warm-sticky-figgy-pudding-recipe-1918585

 - Plum Pottage: http://www.foodsofengland.co.uk/plumpottageorchristmaspottage.htm